Raghad-ali/Raghad-ali/README.md

-- 👋 Hi, I’m Raghad ali
+- 👋 Hi, I’m Raghad
-- 👀 I’m interested in programming and web developer.
+- 👀 I’m interested in programming and AI.
 - 🌱 I’m currently improve myself on JavaScript .
 - 📫 How to reach me raghadali02w@gmail.com.